-While in certain context, and in association with other minor or major arcana connected to loss or despair, the meaning of the death tarot card can be as literal as its name, usually it has a far more positive meaning and should be read accordingly.
+While in certain contexts, and in association with other minor or major arcana connected to loss or despair, the meaning of the Death card can be as literal as its name, usually it has a far more positive meaning and should be read accordingly.

-Indeed, the death tarot card often represents a figurative death, the end of something that gives way to something else.
-The death tarot meaning is change, transition, a movement from one state to another.
+Indeed, the Death card often represents a figurative death, the end of something that gives way to something else.
+The Death card meaning is change, transition, a movement from one state to another.
 It represents leaving something behind to move on to something else, usually better.
-The lesson taught by death in tarot is one of positive entropy.
+The lesson taught by Death in tarot is one of positive entropy.

 The death tarot card is far more negative when it appears reversed in a tarot reading.
 However, the reversed death tarot meaning is not literal death either, but rather the opposite of the positive forces of transition and change mentioned in the normal reading of the death major arcana.
 Reversed, it often means a state of inertia, stagnation, or lethargy.
 A situation in a virtual deadlock.
 It is a warning that upholding the status quo in a bad situation is often more detrimental in the long term than to suffer loss in the short term in order to move on to another, better situation.